top of page

 Kodachrome 64 film simulations,Sony Film Simulation Recipe,sony jpeg recipe,kodachrome 64 recipe

-Honestly, both versions are really good, and it's really hard to choose my favorite, but somehow I tend to fall on the second version, and that is because I have a weakness for the magical blues of the skies and the velvet cast over the whole image in combination with the golden skin tones.
-All with super soft subdued tonalities and film-like contrast.
+Honestly, both versions are excellent, and it's really hard to choose my favorite, but somehow I tend to fall on the second version.
+That is because I have a weakness for the magical blues of the skies and the velvet cast over the whole image in combination with the golden skin tones.
+All with super soft tonalities and film-like contrast.
+It works wonders.

 Kodachrome 64 film simulations,Sony Film Simulation Recipe,sony jpeg recipe,kodachrome 64 recipe